Acting National Guard Bureau chief: "This is what we’re built for"

 |1

-This work, Acting National Guard Bureau chief: "This is what we’re built for" [Image 5 of 5], by SFC Zach Sheely, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Acting National Guard Bureau chief: "This is what we’re built for", by SFC Zach Sheely, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.